Episode 41: True Forward Motion in a Horse

 “When we took our horses trail riding, they would go through the mud and the stream.
 These horses had learned true forward motion.”
 Stacy Westfall Click To Tweet

-When we become very familiar with a term, it can sometimes lose meaning. when I talk about a horse having a lack of forward motion or needing more forward motion what I’m actually talking about is the horses first response without resistance.
-If I ask the horse to go forward, his first response without resistance is forward motion.
+When we become very familiar with a term, it can sometimes lose meaning.
+When I talk about a horse having a lack of forward motion or needing more forward motion what I’m actually talking about is the horses first response without resistance.

 Symptoms of not having forward motion would be a sluggish walk and a sluggish upward transition from walk to trot or from trot to lope.
 It can also manifest itself in the horse refusing to cross mud or being hesitant to load in the trailer.
 It can even be not going over a tarp, entering an arena, or not leading down a trail.